 *You can use it to cut fish lines

 It’s possible that you can get tangled on a fish line during your dive.
 In this situation, a dive knife becomes a lifesaver.
 You can use the knife to free your buddy as well.
-Take note that you can also use your dive knife to free yourself if you’re trapped in sea kelp and similar things.
+Take note that you can also use your titanium knife to free yourself if you’re trapped in sea kelp and similar things.

 *It helps free trapped marine life

-What to look for a dive knife
+What to look for in a dive knife

 -Choose the right tang

-Full tang dive knives are made of one solid metal from the tip to the end of the handle.
+Full tang dive knives are made of one solid metal from the sharp tip to the end of the handle.
 With this, full-tang knives are always fixed and not foldable.

 On the other hand, half tang knives have their metal extending only halfway the handle.
 The end of the half tang handle has a hole where the metal will be pinned to the handle material.